 Delhi is dotted with numerous historical spots, both famous and unknown.
 While the famous one sees a huge footfall, the least known ones just stand there alone.
 Being a historical city, there are numerous myths and folklores about these monuments, including the haunting ones.
 Several brave hearts have tested the authenticity of these horror claims, but the paranormal still remains a mystery.
 Mentioned here are some of the most haunted spots in Delhi, which will surely give you goosebumps.
-Check for Kolkata, Chennai or Mumbai to Delhi train seat availability before making your travel arrangements.

 1- Agrasen Ki Baoli –